jupyter/enhancement-proposals/a-new-notebook-document-format-for-improved-workflow-integration/a-new-notebook-document-format-for-improved-workflow-integration.md

 * Alternative notebook editing tools can be developed that support different tastes or needs, while maintaining document compatibility and thus avoiding lock-in to any particular tool.

 Cons:
-* A data model and file format defined independently of the Jupyter implementation creates constraints on the future evolution of Jupyter.
+* A data model and file format defined independently of the Jupyter implementation generates constraints on the future evolution of Jupyter.

 ## Interested Contributors
 @khinsen